 The Origin of the Violent Nomad

-Even though many of us have never been tier 1 operators or have served as a member of JSOC (Joint Special Operations Command) teams, we can still adopt that mindset, get a certain amount of training and start to become more self-reliant and rescue oriented.
+Even though many of us have never been tier 1 operators or have served as a member of JSOC (Joint Special Operations Command) teams, we can still adopt that mindset, get a certain amount of training, and start to become more self-reliant and rescue-oriented.
 We need to stop relying on 911.
 When seconds count, law enforcement and first responders are minutes away.

-One of the first orders of business in the first 100 Deady Skills book is the anatomy of the Violent Nomad.
-In other words, the gear carried and used to accomplish the missions.
+One of the first orders of business in the first 100 Deadly Skills book is the anatomy of the Violent Nomad.
+In other words, the gear is carried and used to accomplish the missions.
 Let’s take a closer look at what the anatomy looks like when broken down into 3 levels or tiers.
 Keep in mind that your skill level, environment, and threats will dictate what gear you should carry and train with.

-The anatomy (EDC) of a Violent Nomad broken down into 3 layers
+The anatomy (EDC) of a Violent Nomad | 3 layers

 Pocket kit